gdamore/tcell/README.md

 style termios and the Windows Console API; it seems that perhaps nobody else has either.
 If anyone has suggestions, let me know!
 Really, if you're using a Windows application, you should use the native Windows console or a fully compatible consule implementation.
-We expect that Windows 10 ships with a less crippled implementation than prior releases -- we haven't tested that, lacking Windows 10 ourselves.
+Hopefully the Windows 10 console is more functional in this regard.

+### Plan9 and Native Client (Nacl)

 The nacl and plan9 platforms won't work, but compilation stubs are supplied for folks that want to include parts of this in software targetting those platforms.
-The test screens will work, but as we don't know how to allocate a real screen object on those platforms, NewScreen() will fail.
+The Simulation screen works, but as Tcell doesn't know how to allocate a real screen object on those platforms, NewScreen() will fail.